ok1cdj/SX1281_QO100_TX/README.md

 Maybe some digi modes possible in the future (RTTY,  Hellschreiber )

+*Maximal power output is 450mW.
+It is enought to work over satellite with 60cm DISH, but tested also with 35cm and helix feed.*

 ## Features
 - Paddle input -IAMBIC keyer
 - Straight key input